 Class teachers and subject leaders, supported by the Senior Leadership Team will make regular assessments of all pupils and all staff monitor progress.
 The SENDCO will have an overview of the progress of all pupils with SEND and will make adjustments accordingly to provision throughout the year.
 Information gathering will be included from class teachers, teaching assistants, pupils and parents as part of the monitoring process.
 The SENDCO will attend termly pupil progress meetings to enable interventions to be reviewed or considered.
 The SENDCO will conduct specialist assessments as required, for individual pupils, to help understand the barriers to learning.
 Where needed, the school will draw on specialist assessments from external agencies and professionals.
 The school follows the guidance of monitoring by Assess, Listen, Plan, Do Review approach.
-Provision mapping of SEND needs will be updated by the SENCO on the agreed school format, using the school's tracking system and CPOMS.
+Provision mapping of SEND needs will be updated by the SENDCO on the agreed school format, using the school's tracking system and CPOMS.

-To assist the monitoring process, there are SEND folders in each class for ease of access to the current My Plan and for observational notes, as required.
-In addition pupils with SEND who have behavioural issues, will be monitored through the behaviour tracking system.
+To assist the monitoring process, staff can access and add notes to/review current My Plans through the school's Online Edu-Key platform.
+In addition, pupils with SEND who have behavioural issues, will be monitored through the behaviour tracking system on INSIGHT.
 This will help to inform future planning around addressing behaviour issues.
 (See Behaviour Policy).
-Teaching Assistants monitor their interventions through a school recording form and this forms part of the monitoring and evaluation of the intervention.
+The SENDCo also tracks and monitors the impact of interventions through the assessment data available on INSIGHT.

 Where pupils with EHCP's have a parallel curriculum, class teachers are responsible for the inclusion of the pupil on a day to day basis and for the pupil's education and progress, with support from the SENDCO.
-Teaching Assistants need sufficient time to plan and deliver the parallel curriculum.
+Teaching Partners need sufficient time to plan and deliver the parallel curriculum.
 The school will use the Equals Curriculum, or dip down to KS1 as best fits the requirements of the individual pupil.
 Appropriate adaptations will be made to the behaviour system to meet the needs of the individual pupil. (see Behaviour Policy for details).
 Risk Assessments will be written if the pupil presents as unsafe to themselves, peers or adults or are at risk of exclusion.
 Pastoral Support Plans can also be written in conjunction with a My Plan or My Plan +.
 These are monitored on a termly, 8 week or shorter cycle, depending on the pupil needs.
 Advice will be sought from outside agencies as required.

 Some pupils with SEND experience social, emotional and Mental Health needs and THRIVE is an agreed intervention used by the school to address these difficulties.
-This involves a dedicated TA and senior leaders to support the process.
+This involves a dedicated TP and senior leaders to support the process.
 THRIVE addresses interruptions in development and is an intervention that is monitored and evaluated on a 6 weekly cycle.
 A room is dedicated to this intervention in school.